ybr/csv-reader/README.md

 com.github.ybr.csv.CsvResult[User] = CsvSuccess(User(ybr,35,1.75))
 ```

 Good, the user has been created correctly.
-We just changed the type in the case class and this was seamlessly propagated to the CSV.read.
+We just changed the type in the case class and this was seamlessly propagated to CSV.read.
-CSV.reader[A] allows you to automatically create a CsvReader[A] without being cluttered by the details.
+CSV.reader[A] allows us to automatically create a CsvReader[A] without being cluttered by details.

 ## Custom reader

-In the case the provided tuple and case class readers are not enough.
+In case the provided tuple and case class readers are not enough.
-You can create your own CSV readers in detail, by specifying the index and name of a column and arranging the order of readers,
-ignoring some columns and combining others.
+We can create our own CSV readers, by specifying the index and name of a column and arranging the order of readers, ignoring some columns and combining others.

 CsvReaders can be transformed with map and combined with one another thanks to flatMap, CsvReader is a Monad.
 CsvReader is an Applicative too which let us state that we want errors to be accumulated whereas the Monad would